weizh888/PokeAlarmWiki/Home.md

 This error should now be corrected.
 Please make sure you have updated to the latest version of PokemonGo-Map.
 If you are still experiencing issues, please open a ticket.

-If you see this issue after updating to the latest version, please open an issue ticket here on github.

 #### Windows: socket.error: [Errno 10053] An established connection was aborted by the software in your host machine OR Linux: socket.error: [Errno 32] Broken pipe

 This error should now be corrected.
 Please make sure you have updated to the latest version of PokemonGo-Map.
 If you are still experiencing issues, please open a ticket.